reignite/burnout.io/content/index.md

 */

 # Burnout
 "<a target="_blank" href="http://www.helpguide.org/mental/burnout_signs_symptoms.htm">Burnout</a> is a state of emotional, mental, and physical exhaustion caused by excessive and prolonged stress."

-It manifests in all sorts of ways, including anxiety, loss of motivation and confidence, or even degradation of physical health.
+It manifests itself in ways including anxiety, loss of motivation and confidence, and even degradation of physical health.
+Burnout can be prevalent in organizations that promote [hero culture](http://www.activestate.com/blog/2014/01/devops-hero-culture) or [a sense of duty](http://www.thestar.com/business/2012/04/06/employees_who_feel_trapped_in_jobs_more_likely_to_suffer_burnout.html).

 ## Summary
 The following seems to be a reasonable approach to figuring out work-related burnout:

-1. Determine if the cause is localized (self-inflicted).
+1. Determine if the causes are localized (self-inflicted).
-2. Determine if the cause is external (management, work environment issues, etc.) and if it can be changed.
+2. Determine if the causes are external (management, work environment issues, etc.) and if it can be changed.
-3. If the issues can't be fixed, find someplace new.
+3. Find someplace new if the issues can't be fixed.

 <div id="action">
 	<a class="pure-button pure-button-primary button-action" href="/actionables">What Can I Do?</a>